MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-integrate-dynamicscrm.md

 Alternatively, you can manually convert submitted sales orders from [!INCLUDE[crm_md](includes/crm_md.md)] by using the **Create in [!INCLUDE[d365fin](includes/d365fin_md.md)]** action available on **Sales Orders - Dynamics 365 for Sales** page.
 On such sales orders, the **Name** field on the original order is transferred and mapped to the **External Document Number** field on the sales order in [!INCLUDE[d365fin](includes/d365fin_md.md)].

 This can also work if the original sales order contains write-in products, meaning items or resources that are not registered in either app.
-In that case, you must fill in the **Write-in Product Type** and **Write-in Product No.** fields on the **Sales & Receivables Setup** page so that such non-registered product sales are mapped to a specified item/resource number for financial analysis.
+In that case, you must fill in the **Write-in Product Type** and **Write-in Product No.** fields on the **Sales & Receivables Setup** page so that sales of non-registered products are mapped to a specified item or resource number.

+> [!NOTE]
+> You cannot map a write-in to an item or resource in [!INCLUDE[d365fin](includes/d365fin_md.md)] that is coupled with a product in [!INCLUDE[crm_md](includes/crm_md.md)].
+To allow for write-ins, we recommend that you create an item or resource specifically for that purpose, and do not couple it with a product in [!INCLUDE[crm_md](includes/crm_md.md)].

 If the description of the item on the original sales order is long, an additional sales order line of the type **Comment** is created to hold the full text on the sales order in [!INCLUDE[d365fin](includes/d365fin_md.md)].

-Updates to fields on sales order headers, such as the Last Shipment Date or Requested Delivery Date fields, that are mapped in SALESORDER-ORDER **Integration table mapping** are periodically synchronised to [!INCLUDE[crm_md](includes/crm_md.md)].
+Updates to fields on sales order headers, such as the Last Shipment Date or Requested Delivery Date fields, that are mapped in the **SALESORDER-ORDER** integration table mapping are periodically synchronised to [!INCLUDE[crm_md](includes/crm_md.md)].
 Processes such as releasing a sales order and shipping or invoicing a sales order are posted to the sales order timeline in [!INCLUDE[crm_md](includes/crm_md.md)].
-For more information, see [Introduction to activity feeds](/dynamics365/sales-enterprise/developer/introduction-activity-feeds). <!--The link is broken.
-Should this actually point to https://docs.microsoft.com/en-us/dynamics365/sales-enterprise/manage-activities-->
+For more information, see [Introduction to activity feeds](/dynamics365/sales-enterprise/manage-activities). <!--The /dynamics365/sales-enterprise/developer/introduction-activity-feeds link was broken.
+Should this actually point to /dynamics365/sales-enterprise/manage-activities-->

 > [!NOTE]
-> Periodical synchronisation based on the SALESORDER-ORDER **Integration table mapping** will work only when sales order integration is enabled.
+> Periodical synchronisation based on the **SALESORDER-ORDER** integration table mapping will work only when sales order integration is enabled.
 For more information, see [Connection settings on the Sales Connection Setup Page](admin-prepare-dynamics-365-for-sales-for-integration.md).
 Only sales orders created from submitted sales orders in [!INCLUDE[crm_md](includes/crm_md.md)] are synchronised.
 For more information, see [Enable Sales Order Processing Integration](/dynamics365/sales-enterprise/developer/enable-sales-order-processing-integration).

 > [!VIDEO https://go.microsoft.com/fwlink/?linkid=2098170]